LinxinS97/LinxinS97.github.io/_pages/about.md

 - How can we let LLM/VLMs collaborate safely, efficiently, and effectively to solve real-world problems?

 # 📢 News
+\[05/20/2025] A new preprint is released.
+Check [The Hallucination Tax of Reinforcement Finetuning](http://arxiv.org/abs/2505.13988) for more details!

 \[04/08/2025\] A new preprint is released.
 Check [Efficient Reinforcement Finetuning via Adaptive Curriculum Learning](https://arxiv.org/abs/2504.05520) for more details!

 \[03/31/2025\] A new preprint is released.
 Check [Discovering Knowledge Deficiencies of Language Models on Massive Knowledge Base](https://arxiv.org/abs/2503.23361) for more details!